Program Core Courses and Internship

 INT402 - Information Technology Internship

 Internship familiarizes students with actual working environments.
 It gives students the opportunity to integrate their knowledge and skills learned in the course by applying it to real world problems encountered in business and industry.
-Internship also gives the student a feeling of what is involved in working on actual information technology problems and develop communication and team-work skills as well as ethical issues relation to IT.
+Internship also gives the student a feeling of what is involved in working on actual information technology problems and develop communication and team-work skills as well as address ethical and professional issues applicable to computing practice.

 Networking and Security Concentration Courses